Procedural Fairness in Multi-Agent Bandits: Theoretical Results

-Thus the unique maximizer of utility-based Nash Welfare is
+Thus the unique maximizer of utility-based Nash welfare is

 We can now show that this distribution is not in the procedural core.
-Under \((0,1)\), the \emph{procedural utility} of an agent is the total probability on that agent’s favourite arm(s).
+Under \((0,1)\), the \emph{decision share} of an agent is the total probability on that agent's favourite arm(s).
 Thus:

 We can look at the single-agent coalition $C = \{\text{Agent }1\}$.
-By deviating to the distribution $(1,0)$ (which puts probability~1 on arm~1), Agent~1’s procedural utility becomes
+By deviating to the distribution $(1,0)$ (which puts probability~1 on arm~1), Agent~1's procedural utility becomes

 Since $\tfrac{|C|}{N} = \tfrac{1}{2}$, we scale this by $\tfrac12$ to obtain